Diego Simões

-Diego de Souza Simões (born 18 January 1991) is a Brazilian footballer.
+Diego de Souza Simões (born 18 January 1991) is a Brazilian footballer who plays for Italian Serie D club Fossano.
 He also holds a Portuguese passport.

 Biography

 Born in Brazil, Simões started his Italy career in Calcio Padova.
 He was the member of U17 team in 2006–07 season. and 2007–08 season.
 In October 2008, he was absent from training without leave and FIGC imposed a minor sentence, as he had an excuse of visiting injured relatives in London.
 He then returned to Brazil for Palmeiras and Grêmio on loan while his registration rights were held by his agent Pedrinho VRP via Campo Grande.

 In 2010, he returned to Padova On 9 April, he replaced Claudio Matias Cuffa in the last minutes and made his Serie B debut.
 That match was a 0–0 draw with Salernitana.
 He wore shirt number 69 that season.

 In August 2010, he was loaned to Carpi.